ne75/p2llvm/docs/phase0/README.md

    and rerun outcomes, and checksums for the locally preserved evidence archives.

 The six-step implementation sequence is in [findings.md](findings.md#agreed-review-sequence).
-Step 1 records the completed hardware run and retained rerun, then pauses for human review before runtime performance changes begin.
+Step 1 accepts the existing semantic suite using the full run and passing rerun, under the documented USB/loader assumption.
+Runtime performance changes are next.

 Each compiler fix is committed in the LLVM submodule; corresponding root commits advance its gitlink.
 Test/build output is kept under `build/`, not checked in as